krajj7/BotHack/doc/compiling.md

 The framework should work with any server running the nethack.alt.org version of NetHack, for example those at http://alt.org/nethack (USA) and http://nethack.xd.cm (Germany).

+NOTE: Java 8 may be necessary to play on nethack.xd.cm due to [a JDK bug](http://bugs.java.com/bugdatabase/view_bug.do?bug_id=6521495)

 * Register an account on your chosen server.
 * Replace the default nethackrc for the account with [the one provided](https://github.com/krajj7/BotHack/blob/master/bothack.nethackrc).
 * Make a copy of `config/ssh-config.edn` or `config/telnet-config.edn`, set the server address, your username and password.